Conrec-Infinity-AB/Selenium-Course/Lecture2/2_element_interaction.md

 Returns height, width, x and y coordinates
 > element.text.rect

-## Fetching properties and attribues of an element
 Get the value of a CSS property for an element
 > element.getAttribute("type")

-Get the
+Get the property of an element
 > element.getproperty()

 Get the value of a CSS property for an element
 > element.value_of_css_property('background-color')

+## Check state of an element
 > element.isEnabled()

 > element.isDisplayed()